Navi-n-B/Reviews/README.md

 # Reviews

-To start my service run node app.js.
+To start my service run node app.js from the root directory.
 This will create and seed the database for you.